- VEG

 Older dogs experience increased risk of slips and falls in cold weather

 Senior pet mobility really takes a hit in cold temperatures, because icy or slippery surfaces are dangerous for aging pets.
 Muscle pulls and tendon tears happen easily if a dog's legs become splayed while walking on an icy walkway.
 And brittle bones in older dogs means the risk of a bone fracture or break is higher, so maintaining a safe walking path is key.
+Try using pet-safe de-icer to clear stairs and driveways instead of regular rock salt or ice melt, which can be toxic to animals.

 If your pet is near icy or snowy conditions, pet booties with gripping material on the soles and paw protection balm or wax are two ways to help protect your pet from.
 See our blog for more winter pet safety tips.